 During her vacation, Valerie wants to travel 15.3 km in one week.
 She decides to travel the same distance every day for 7 days.
 How far will she travel each day?

 When dividing a decimal by a whole number using various strategies, it is important that students interpret the result correctly.
-To do so, they must refer to the estimate made beforehand to ensure the order of magnitude of the quotient.
-They must also refer to the problem situation to ensure that the quotient is meaningful, or in other words, that the result represents the size of the groups or that it represents the number of groups.
+To do so, they must refer to the estimate made beforehand to ensure that the magnitude of the quotient is reasonable.
+They must also refer to the problem situation to ensure that the quotient is meaningful, and represents a plausible size or number of groups.
 Students must also understand and be able to explain the strategy used to perform the operation.

 • Division using student-generated algorithm